 Artfinder sells art that changes lives!
 Art that awakens our imagination, transforms our homes and expresses who we really are.
 Aare building a world where artists can make a living doing what they love.
 Where anyone can easily find and buy original art, no matter their taste or budget.
 Art is for all at the end of the day!
 We were delighted to speak to the folks at Artfinder for a series of tips and techniques on how best to sell your work online.
-The first of which is one of the most important of all - How to photograph your work.
+One of which is of course how to photograph your work.

 Whether or not you have photography experience, there are a few simple things you can do to ensure your images are as faithful as possible to life.
 Here are some basic tips to help you take photographs of your artworks that will do them justice.